Share and shareholders

 Savosolar’s shares are traded on First North Sweden marketplace maintained by Nasdaq Stockholm since 2 April 2015 and on First North Finland marketplace maintained by Nasdaq Helsinki since 24 April 2015.
 Savosolar’s shares are included in the book-entry securities system of Euroclear in Finland and in Sweden.
-The total number of the company’s shares in December 2016 is 35,469,332.
+The total number of the company’s shares at the end of July 2017 is 109,690,865.
 Each share entitles its holder to one vote at the General Meeting.

 First North is an alternative market, operated by the different exchanges within Nasdaq.
 It does not have the legal status as an EU-regulated market.
 Companies at First North are subject to the rules of First North and not the legal requirements for admission to trading on a regulated market.
 The risk in such an investment may be higher than on the main market.
 All companies with shares traded on First North have a Certified Adviser who monitors that the rules are followed.
 The Exchange approves the application for admission to trading on First North.

 FIRST NORTH FINLAND

 The combined trading volume in 2016 was 33,392,937 shares.
 At the end of the report period, Savosolar had 3,899 shareholders (2,498).
 The company does not hold any of its own shares.

 |Shareholder||Holding, number of shares||Percentage of all shares|